 Typically, fire agencies do not come close to the 60% threshold for a BC.
-For the more than 20 years Central Pierce Fire & Rescue has had a BC, it has consistently covered around 25% of their total operating budget.
-Similarly, Graham Fire & Rescue is proposing a financial plan for the BC to cover approximately 25% of the total operating budget during the first year the benefit charge is collected.
+For the more than 20 years Central Pierce Fire & Rescue has had a BC, it has consistently covered around 25% of their budgeted revenues.
+Similarly, Graham Fire & Rescue’s BC has not exceeded 25% of its budgeted revenues since it was first collected in 2021.

 Each year, Graham Fire & Rescue will establish the amount of revenue to be recovered under the BC and notice all property owners of their specific BC for the upcoming year.
 An appeals process is provided allowing any property owner to challenge their individual BC.

 How is the Benefit Charge collected?

-Each property owner subject to the Benefit Charge (BC) will pay this fee the same way they pay property tax—through mortgage payment or Pierce County Assessor bill.
+Each property owner subject to the Benefit Charge (BC) pays this fee the same way they pay property tax—through mortgage payment or Pierce County Assessor bill.
 Graham Fire & Rescue will send an annual notice of their BC for the following year to each property owner in January.

 What if I have concerns with the Benefit Charge allocated to my property?

 Property owners have the opportunity to appeal their individual Benefit Charge assessment during a two week appeals process in January.
 A review board will hear and rule on any written complaints submitted.

 Appeals can be submitted in person or over the phone.
 Once the Benefit Charge (BC) is set and written annual notification is provided to each property owner, an annual appeals process is required.
 Graham Fire & Rescue will establish a review board to hear and rule on any written complaints submitted.
-The appeals process will begin in January 2022.
+The appeals process will begin in January of each year.
 Appeals can be submitted in person or over the phone.